johanfleming/hansel/README.md

 Claude: I'll create a REST API for user management.
         Should I use Express.js or Fastify?

-🤖 Question detected: Should I use Express.js or Fastify?
+Question detected: Should I use Express.js or Fastify?
-   Consulting ChatGPT...
+   Consulting AI advisor...
-📝 Response: Fastify.
+Response: Fastify.
 2-3x faster than Express, built-in validation, better TypeScript support.
 Use Express only if you need its larger ecosystem of middleware.